-• Is transfer of SSCs/DSCs from issuance Office to another Office of the Bank permissible?
+Is transfer of SSCs/DSCs from issuance Office to another Office of SBP BSC (Bank) permissible?

-- a) Yes, transfer of SSCs/DSCs from one office to another office of the Bank is permissible. - b) Certificates are transferable from one individual to another individual on written authority of Bank officer, National Savings Officer and first class Postmaster/ Superintendent of Post office.
-However, under no circumstance, a certificate held on the behalf of a minor is transferable to any person other then the minor concerned.

-• What is the rate of transfer fee from one office to another office?
+- a) Yes, transfer of SSCs/DSCS from one office to another office of SBP is permissible. - b) Certificates are transferable from one individual to another individual on written authority of Bank officer, National Savings Officer and first class Postmaster/ Superintendent of Post office.
+However, under no circumstance, a certificate held on the behalf of a minor is transferable to any person other then the minor concerned. - What is the rate of transfer fee from one office to another office?